yalikebaz/nvim-config/lua/shahbaz/lazygit.md

 g: view reset options. reset soft stages your changes, while reset hard changes your files to match the commit. hard reset is similar to just dropping commit
 space: stages a change
 a: stages all changes

+. and , can scroll pages in the panels